arcrozier/xk-public/lab/lab1.md

  *
  * Fewer than arg2 bytes might be read due to these conditions:
  * If the current position + arg2 is beyond the end of the file.
- * If this is a pipe or console device and fewer than arg2 bytes are available
+ * If this is a pipe or console device and fewer than arg2 bytes are available  (lab 2)
- * If this is a pipe and the other end of the pipe has been closed.
+ * If this is a pipe and the other end of the pipe has been closed. (lab 2) *
- *
  * Error conditions:
  * arg0 is not a file descriptor open for read